radiantearth/stac-best-practices/best-practices-zarr.md

 **Key Points**:

-- The link with `rel: store` SHOULD point to the entrypoint of the virtual Zarr store (e.g., a reference file)
+- The link with `rel: store` SHOULD point to the entrypoint of the virtual Zarr store (e.g., a reference file or an icechunk store)
 - Assets with role `"data"` reference the Zarr groups/arrays accessible through the virtual store
 - Optionally, implementers MAY include assets with role `"source"` to reference the underlying data files
 - The virtual nature of the store is typically abstracted from users, who interact with it like a native Zarr store